 Current Progress

-Initial work has involved comprehensive data collection including traffic surveys and junction turning counts undertaken over the last two weeks in August.
-Further surveys will be undertaken in November 2025.
-This will inform the development of an updated transport model that will be used in the appraisal of different options.
+Initial work involved comprehensive data collection including traffic surveys and junction turning counts undertaken over the last two weeks in August 2025.
+Further surveys were undertaken in November 2025.
+These are supporting the development of an updated transport model that will be used in the appraisal of different options.

-The consultants are currently working with the client delivery group and key stakeholders to develop a robust wider evidence base as well as undertaking work to review and validate previously identified problems, Transport Planning Objectives (TPOs) and options ahead of detailed appraisal that will include wide public and stakeholder consultation later this year and early in 2026.
+The consultants have also been working with the client delivery group and key stakeholders to develop a robust wider evidence base as well as undertaking work to review and validate previously identified problems, Transport Planning Objectives (TPOs) and options. his, together with the current public and stakeholder wide consultation will support the detailed appraisal of options.

 Every effort has been made to ensure that this work aligns with other work streams and projects in and around Fort William that may have a material impact on the ITP with Fort William 2040 providing a framework for engaging key stakeholders and ensuring the ITP takes cognisance of other major developments such as the new Belford Hospital.